ehalsmer/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    To persist information across requests.
+For example, it may be used to persist authentication information so that the user need not re-enter credentials for each new request to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt hashes passwords.
+Because hashing is one-way, this is a secure way to store them, and by comparing the stored hash to the hash of a password submitted by the user, we can authenticate their login.

 - [ ] What does bcrypt do to slow down attackers?

+    By iterating the hashing algorithm several times, the time cost of decrypting the hashed password increases.

 - [ ] What are the three parts of the JSON Web Token?

+    Header: containing the algorithm and token type,
+    Payload: with claims (for example permissions for the user),
+    Signature: the JWT is cryptographically signed here, by creating a base64 encoding of the header and payload, then signing it with a secret that only the server knows.

 ## Minimum Viable Product